On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: The bigger picture

-Using $\exists^{3}$ and $\QFAC^{0,1}$, there is a `master' sequence, which readily yields the consequent of $\CUC$. \end{proof} We finish this section with a remark on the naturalness and generality of $\CUC$. \begin{rem}[$\CUC$, old and new] \rm First of all, an $\L_{2}$-version of $\CUC$ for sets represented by analytic codes is proved in \cite{simpson2}*{V.4.10}, inside $\ATR_{0}$.
+Using $\exists^{3}$ and $\QFAC^{0,1}$, there is a `master' sequence, yielding $\CUC$. \end{proof} We finish this section with a remark on the naturalness and generality of $\CUC$. \begin{rem}[$\CUC$, old and new] \rm First of all, an $\L_{2}$-version of $\CUC$ for sets represented by analytic codes is proved in \cite{simpson2}*{V.4.10}, inside $\ATR_{0}$.
 Note that enumerable sets are automatically Borel, and therefore analytic.
 Similarly, (codes for) Borel sets are closed under countable unions in second-order RM by \cite{simpson2}*{V.3.3}, also working in $\ATR_{0}$.
-Modulo coding, there is thus antecedent for the study of $\CUC$ in second-order RM, which qualifies it as a natural principle.
+Modulo coding, there is thus antecedent for the study of $\CUC$ in second-order RM.

-Secondly, in contrast to the second-order principles from the previous paragraph, $\CUC$ does (seem to) quantify over all subsets of $\R$.
+Secondly, in contrast to the second-order principles from the previous paragraph, $\CUC$ does (seem to) quantify over all enumerable subsets of $\R$.
 This apparent generality of $\CUC$ should not be overstated: an enumerated set is of course measurable (provably having measure zero in $\ACAo$), and the class of (codes for) measurable sets is closed under countable unions in second-order RM, as mentioned in \cite{simpson2}*{X.1.17}.
 Similarly, enumerated sets are clearly Borel sets (of low level) in $\ACAo$.
-Hence, $\CUC$ is of a level of generality comparable to what one studies in RM, but formulated with third-order characteristic functions rather than second-order codes. \end{rem} \begin{ack}\rm We thank Anil Nerode for his valuable advice.
-Our research was supported by the \emph{Deutsche Forschungsgemeinschaft} via the DFG grant SA3418/1-1.
-Initial results were obtained during the stimulating MFO workshop (ID 2046) on proof theory and constructive mathematics in Oberwolfach in early Nov.\ 2020.
-We express our gratitude towards the aforementioned institutions. \end{ack}
+Hence, $\CUC$ is of a level of generality comparable to what one studies in RM, but formulated with third-order characteristic functions rather than second-order codes.